Anna Martin

 About me

-I offer person-centred counselling sessions in a welcoming and compassionate space where you can explore your thoughts and feelings at a pace that feels right.
-Being able to provide high levels of empathy, understanding, and respect is deeply important to me and ensures that a strong, trusting and safe relationship can be built between us.
+I offer person-centred counselling in a warm, welcoming, and compassionate environment, where you can explore your thoughts and feelings at a pace that feels right for you.
+Creating a space built on empathy, understanding, and respect is central to my approach, allowing a strong, trusting, and safe therapeutic relationship to develop.

 Training, qualifications & experience

-I have a background in teaching and currently work for a local charity offering counselling services in schools to children and young people as well as offering private counselling sessions for all ages in Lancaster.
+With a background in teaching, I have experience providing counselling services to children and young people.
+Alongside this, I offer private counselling sessions for people of all ages in Lancaster.

-I am a fully Registered member of the BACP and work within their ethical framework.
-I offer both short and long term work and I hold a degree in Person-centred Counselling and Psychotherapy.
+I am a fully registered member of the BACP and adhere to their ethical framework.
+I offer both short-term and long-term counselling, and I hold a degree in Person-Centred Counselling and Psychotherapy.

 Member organisations